-Fixed charge coverage ratio must exceed required minimum Leverage ratio must be lower than required maximum Cash recovery percentage must exceed required minimum Capital expenditures, net must be lower than required maxim 1.50 to 1.00 3.48 to 1.00 5.00% \$11.2 million te: All terms in the above table are defined by the revolving credit facility and may or may not agree directly to the financial statement captions in this document.
-The covenants are calculated on a trailing four quarter basis
+Fixed charge coverage ratio must exceed required minimum Leverage ratio must be lower than required maximum Cash recovery percentage must exceed required minimum Capital expenditures, net must be lower than required maximum

+Note: All terms in the above table are defined by the revolving credit facility and may or may not agree directly to the financial statement captions in this document.
+The covenants are calculated on a trailing four quarter basis.

-While we were in compliance with all of the covenants under our revolving credit facility as of October 31, 2009, due to the recent declines in the economic conditions in our markets and the related impacts on our operating results, there is a reasonable likelihood that we could trigger the default provisions of our credit facilities, especially the leverage ratio, beginning January 31, 2010, unless we are able to sufficiently improve operating trends, reduce the balance of debt outstanding on our balance sheet or annual compliance, including metering discussions with the leverage ratio, beginning January 31, 2010, unless and as reviewing options to reduce the outstanding on our balance sheet on our balance of debt on our balance sheet or no une balance sheets on our balance of debt on our balance sheets on our balance of the ability to relate additional capital, and the ability to relate the use of unit-d-party programs to finance purchases by our customers.
-Any amendment US the credit facilities sould likely result in higher borrowing costs, among on the proteinal time depart provide of all amounts owed under out and our QSPE credit facilities.
+While we were in compliance with all of the covenants under our revolving credit facility as of October 31, 2009, due to the recent declines in the economic conditions in our markets and the related impacts on our operating results, there is a reasonable likelihood that we could trigger the default provisions of our credit facilities, especially the leverage ratio, beginning January 31, 2010, unless we are able to sufficiently improve operating trends, reduce the balance of debt outstanding on our balance sheet or nour balance sheet on our balance sheet on our balance sheet on our balance of the our and the ability to relate ability to ratio additional capital, and the ability to relate the our stander is no wave and the ability to relate the use of third-party programs to finance purchases by our customers.
+Any amendment US the credit facilities would likely result in higher borrowing octavit is not wave by the various lenders, it could result in the requirements.
+If there is a default under any of the facilities state is a default under any one of the facilities.
 If there is a default under any one of the facilities.
 If there is a default under any one of the facilities.
-If the repayment of amounts owed under our credit facilities is accelerated, we may not have sufficient cash and liquid assets at such time to balle to immediately repay all the amounts owed under our sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under our credit facilities.
+If the repayment of amounts owed under our credit facilities, is accelerated, we may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under our state addition and our QSE and asset at such time to a different state addition of the cash and liquid assets at such time to addite provisions of a mounts owed under our credit facilities.

 We will continue to finance our operations and future growth through a combination of cash flow generated from operations and external borrowings, including primarily bank debt, extended vendor terms for purchases of inventory, acquisition of inventory under consignment arrangements and the QSPE's asset-backed securitization facilities.
-Based on our current operating plans, we believe that cash generated from operations, available borrowings under our revolving credit facility and unsecured redit line, extended vendor terms for purchases of inventory acquisition of inventory under consignment arrangements and cash flows from the QSPE's asset-backed securitization program will be sufficient to fund our operations, store expansion and updating activities and capital programs for at least 12 months, subject to continued compliance with the covenants in our and our QSPE's credit facilities.
+Based on our current operating plans, we believe that cash generated from operations, available borrowings under our revolving credit facility and unsecured redit line, extended vendor terms for purchases of inventory, acquisition of inventory under consignment arrangements and cash flows from the QSPE's asset-backed securitization program will be sufficient to fund our operations, store expansion and updating activities and capital programs for at least 12 months, subject to continued compliance with the covenants in our and our QSPE's credit facilities.